Plancherel formula for $\mathrm{GL}_n(F)\backslash \mathrm{GL}_n(E)$ and applications to the Ichino-Ikeda and formal degree conjectures for unitary groups: Preliminaries

 \begin{lem} Let $\pi\in\Temp_{\ind}(G)$ which is $(N,\xi)$-generic.
 Then, we have $\cW(\pi,\xi)\subset \cC^w(N(F)\backslash G(F),\xi)$.
 Moreover if $v\mapsto W_v$ is an isomorphism between $\pi$ and its Whittaker model, the linear map $v\in \pi\mapsto W_v\in \cC^w(N(F)\backslash G(F),\xi)$ is continuous. \end{lem}

 Assume now that $G=R_{E/F}G_n$.
 We define a scalar product $(.,.)^{\Whitt}$ on $\cC^w(N_n(E)\backslash G_n(E),\psi_n)$ by

-This integral is easily seen to be absolutely convergent by Lemma \ref{lem 2 space of functions} and Lemma \ref{lem basic estimates} and we have the following result which is due to Bernstein \cite{Ber1} in the $p$-adic case and independently Baruch \cite{Bar} and Jacquet \cite[Proposition 5]{Jac2} in the Archimedean case.
+This integral is readily seen to be absolutely convergent by a combination of Lemma \ref{lem 2 space of functions} and Lemma \ref{lem basic estimates}.
+The following result is due to Bernstein \cite{Ber1} in the $p$-adic case and to Sahi \cite{Sah} and Baruch \cite{Bar} in the Archimedean case.

 \begin{theo} For $\pi\in \Temp(G_n(E))$, the restriction of $(.,.)^{\Whitt}$ to $\cW(\pi,\psi_n)$ is $G_n(E)$-invariant. \end{theo}